 We’ve highlighted some of the most notable trends over the last 12 months: fast-tracked digitization, virtualization of the workforce, more robust cybersecurity and cost cutting, to name a few.

 But let’s dig a little deeper.
 Where does the banking and financial services industry go from here?
-What specific digital trends can we expect in 2021?
+What specific digital trends can we expect in the coming years?

 1. AI takes center stage

 Many in the banking and financial sector had AI innovation built into their long-term roadmaps.
 But research from the Economic Intelligence Unit suggests the ability to extract value from artificial intelligence investments will be a game changer in a post-pandemic world.

 In fact, 77% of executives agree AI will separate the future winners and losers in banking, EIU stats revealed.
 Separate figures from Contentstack show 66% of executives think new technologies, including AI, will be the trend that has the biggest impact on banks from now until 2025, up significantly from the 42% who said the same last year.